-The District has adopted a written investment policy, which complies with the requirements of Section 218.415 (17) Florida Statutes.
-All investments comply with the requirements of the written investment policy.
+The District has elected to proceed under the Alternative investment Guidelines as set forth in Section 218.415 (17) Florida Statutes.
 The District may invest any surplus public funds in the following:

-- a) The Local Government Surplus Trust Funds, or any intergovernmental investment pool authorized pursuant to the Florida Interlocal Cooperation Act; - b) Securities and Exchange Commission registered money market funds with the highest credit quality rating from a nationally recognized rating agency; - c) Interest bearing time deposits or savings accounts in qualified public depositories; - d) Direct obligations of the U.S. Treasury; - e) Short-term Bond Funds.
+- a) The Local Government Surplus Trust Funds, or any intergovernmental investment pool authorized pursuant to the Florida Interlocal Cooperation Act; - b) Securities and Exchange Commission registered money market funds with the highest credit quality rating from a nationally recognized rating agency; - c) Interest bearing time deposits or savings accounts in qualified public depositories: - d) Direct obligations of the U.S. Treasury.